ivnglkv/smdr_server/README.md

 provides access to SMDR data over telnet.
 It can be used to test SMDR analyzing software.

 Calls data is taken from sample file.
-Samples isn't included at this moment, but I will upload one later.
+You can find examples with randomly generated data in `samples` folder.

 ## How to run